microsoft/Windows-IoT-Samples/IoTHubClients/README.md

 # Walk-through: Connecting to Microsoft IoT Central

-#### In this article

-This article describes how, as a device developer, to connect a device running a Windows 10 IoT Enterprise device (like Upboard) to your Microsoft IoT Central application using the C# programming language.
+This article describes how, as a device developer, to connect a device running a Windows 10 IoT Enterprise device to your Microsoft IoT Central application using the C# programming language.

 ### Before you begin

 To complete the steps in this article, you need the following:

 - A Microsoft IoT Central application created from the Sample Devkits application template.
 For more information, see [Create your Microsoft IoT Central Application](https://docs.microsoft.com/en-us/microsoft-iot-central/howto-create-application).
-- A device running the Windows 10 IoT Enterprise system.
-For this walkthrough, we will use an Upboard.
+- A device running the [Windows 10 IoT Enterprise OS](https://docs.microsoft.com/windows/iot/iot-enterprise/downloads).
+For this walkthrough, we will use an UP Board.
-- Visual Studio 2019 installed (only needed if you are going to build/deploy the source code).
+- [Visual Studio 2019](https://www.visualstudio.com/downloads/) installed (only needed if you are going to build/deploy the source code).
   - With 'The Universal Windows Platform development' workload installed.

-## Add a Real Device in Microsoft IoT Central
+## Step 1: Add a Real Device in Microsoft IoT Central

 In Microsoft IoT Central,

 - Make a note of the device connection string.
 For more information, see Add a real device to your [Microsoft IoT Central application](https://docs.microsoft.com/en-us/microsoft-iot-central/tutorial-add-device).

-## Setup A Physical Device
+## Step 2: Setup A Physical Device

 To setup a physical device, we need: